-Depending on the size, complexity, and date of your wedding plans, canceling the bookings for the arrangements you made may be overwhelming both emotionally and financially, but family and friends can help you through the process.
+Depending on the size, complexity, and date of your wedding plans, canceling the bookings for the arrangements you made may be overwhelming both emotionally and financially.
+Family and friends can help you through the process, which will include:

 - Reading your contract: You may save on some of the cancellation penalties and deposits by checking your contracts with the vendors with whom you made arrangements.
 You should be able to receive a percentage back on your deposits.
 How much you may receive will depend on how close the date of the wedding is when you canceled the arrangements.

 - Making a claim for wedding insurance: If you purchased wedding insurance, be aware that most wedding insurance policies do not cover changing your mind about getting married.
 The insurance companies will cover major events, though, such as a death in the family, illness, a natural disaster, or severe weather conditions.

 - Canceling all contractors and reservations.
 Make sure you follow up all cancellation requests made by telephone with a formal notification and request for the return of deposits in writing.
 Some of the calls you'll need to make include you officiant, wedding site, reception hall, photographer, musicians or DJ, caterer, and florist.
 You'll also need to cancel any plans you've made for your honeymoon.

 What to Return

-Return engagement, shower, and wedding gifts to family and friends with a simple note of thanks and letting them know (without any explanation) that the wedding has been canceled.
+Return engagement, shower, and wedding gifts to family and friends with a simple note of thanks.
+Let them know (without any explanation) that the wedding has been canceled.
 Even monogrammed gifts should be returned to the senders.
 If you already used a gift, you should purchase a replacement to return.

 Wedding Dress Decision